tnixon/large_concept_model/examples/evaluation/README.md

 | `data_loading.batch_size`   | Loading and evaluate data in batch.
 By default `batch_size=10`   |
 | `dataset_dir` | The directory consists of different JSONL files processed in Step 1.
 Only used in LLM evaluation
 | `dataset.parquet_path` | The parquet path  consists of different Parquet files files processed in Step 1.
 Only used in LCM evaluation
 | `dataset.source_column` | The column in the data that refers to the input embedding.
-Not applicable when evaluating LLMs
+Not applicable when evaluating LLMs.
 | `dataset.source_text_column` | The column in the data that refers to the input text.
-Not applicable  when evaluating LCMs
-| `dataset.source_text_column` | The column in the data that refers to the input text.
-Not applicable  when evaluating LCMs
 | `dataset.target_column` | The column in the data that refers to the ground-truth embedding.
-Not applicable  when evaluating LLMs
+Not applicable when evaluating LLMs.
 | `dataset.target_text_column` | The column in the data that refers to the ground-truth text.
-Not applicable  when evaluating LCMs
 | `dataset.source_text_prefix` | The text that will prepended to each input text to make the prompt for the model.
-| `dataset.source_text_prefix` | The text that will appended after each input text to make the prompt for the model.
+| `dataset.source_text_suffix` | The text that will appended after each input text to make the prompt for the model.
 | `task_args` | The JSON-formatted string that represents the task arguments.
 See [task param list](#task_param_list) below.
 | `dump_dir` | The directory consisting output of the eval run.
 If successful, there should be a file `metrics.eval.jsonl` that consists of metric results, the directory `results` that capture the verbose command line used with the detailed output scores, and the directory `raw_results` that shows
 the model output for each individual sample, together with the per-sample metric results.